poiyomi/PoiyomiDocs/docs/shading/ltcgi.md

 - `Type`: **Checkbox**

-When enabled, will sample smoothness values defined in [Reflections & Specular](./reflections-and-specular.md)
+When enabled, will sample smoothness and metallicity values defined in [Reflections & Specular](./reflections-and-specular.md)

 ## Smoothness